rebelsky/csc207c/pages/syllabus.md

 ### Basic needs security

 Any student who has difficulty affording groceries or accessing sufficient food to eat every day, or who lacks a safe and stable place to live, should know that these difficulties are likely to affect their performance in the course.
 Such students are urged to contact the [Dean of Students](https://www.grinnell.edu/profiles/student-affairs/staff) or the [CRSSJ](https://www.grinnell.edu/about/offices-services/crssj) for support.
 You may also notify me, if you feel comfortable doing so, and I will do my best to help you identify and arrange other resources.

+### Title IX and Pregnancy-related conditions

+Grinnell College is committed to compliance with Title IX and to supporting the academic success of pregnant and parenting students and students with pregnancy-related conditions.
+If you are a pregnant student, have pregnancy-related conditions, or are a parenting student (child under one-year needs documented medical care) who wishes to request reasonable related supportive measures from the College under Title IX, please email the Title IX Coordinator at titleix@grinnell.edu.
+The Title IX Coordinator will work with Disability Resources and your professors to provide reasonable supportive measures in support of your education while pregnant or as a parent under Title IX.

+If you are a pregnant student, have pregnancy-related conditions, or are a parenting student (of any age child), and would prefer to work with me directly, rather than work through our Title IX office, I will do my best to support you through appropriate supportive measures.
+Please reach out!

 ### Other accommodations and adustments